When the Same Thing Keeps Happening

 • loss of direction, desire, or meaning

-• patterns that return even when you are trying to change
+• the same dynamics returning even when you are trying to change

 • a sense that life cannot go on in the same way

 What keeps reappearing is not a mistake.
-It is the psyche signalling that the current path is no longer working.
+It points to something in your life that is no longer working.

 ∴